 The handbag is an essential element of a woman's wardrobe that is both functional and fashionable.
-Used to carry wallets, lipstick, and other essentials, handbags can be as simple as a drawstring denim bag or a high priced, designer status symbol.
+Used to carry wallets, lipstick, phones, and other essentials, handbags can be as simple as a drawstring denim bag or a high-priced, designer status symbol.

 Archaeologists discovered an ornamental leather purse in an Anglo-Saxon burial mound in Britain.
 Dated to 625 CE (AD), the bag had deteriorated but showed evidence of gilt, silver, and garnet ornamentation and probably hung from straps on a belt.
 The purse still contained 40 gold coins.

 A Byzantine relic pouch from the 9th century was found at St. Michael's in Switzerland.
 Lined in red silk, the bag featured embroidered lions on a blue background.